 Gene Howard (straight and happily married!) agreed to sing on the record, accompanied by a who's-who of Los Angeles A-list session men.
 Completed, the record was issued on a "surrogate" label named Lace Records - an imprint hastily-created in order to avoid any misinterpretation of the Edison International focus.
 Upon release, the record sold well in Hollywood, with Frank Sinatra, Liberace, and Bob Hope among its biggest advocates.

 With the masters proudly owned by Sundazed, Love Is A Drag is now set to make its long-overdue reappearance.
-Presented on our new Modern Harmonic imprint - we give you both a pristine gold vinyl RTI pressing and a handsome CD edition, including original artwork and notes, and insightful new liners from LGBT historian, JD Doyle!
+Presented on our new Modern Harmonic imprint - we give you a pristine gold vinyl RTI pressing including original artwork and notes, and insightful new liners from LGBT historian, JD Doyle!

 On HQ RTI pressed gold vinyl!